flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 to create multivariant normal distribution.
 As shown [here](https://github.com/flashxio/FlashR-learn/commit/7143368ecfd8426cdb2197ffa1b2226fd435a024?diff=split), we only need to modify two small places to run the function in FlashR.
-We use this function to create 10 distributions with different means and combine them to construct a dataset under a mixture of Gaussian distributions.
+We use this function to create the function `mix.mvrnorm` that constructs a dataset under a mixture of Gaussian distributions. `mix.mvrnorm` creates `m` normal distributions with different means and diagnoal covariance matrices and combine them to construct a dataset.

 We run k-means on the dataset to cluster data points into 10 clusters. `fm.kmeans` outputs a vector, each of whose elements indicates the cluster id of a data point.